Craving certain foods when pregnant is very common for moms to be.

-As cucumbers contain a lot of water and can be refreshing, the craving may be because your body is telling you it needs additional hydration.
+As cucumbers contain a lot of water and can be refreshing, it may be your body is telling you it needs additional hydration.

 Cucumbers are a good source of both potassium and vitamins B and C, so you may also be in needs of some of these nutrients.